calmm-js/partial.lenses/README.md

 ```

 The use case for `normalize` is to make it easy to determine whether, after a
-sequence of changes, the data has actually changed.
-By keeping the data
+change, the data has actually changed.
+By keeping the data normalized, a simple
-normalized, a simple `R.equals` comparison will do.
+`R.equals` comparison will do.

 ### L.replace(inn, out)